ladral/ladral-todo/README.md

 ```

 ### Rider Project Setup
-Select the Ladral.Todo.WebApp and Ladral.ToDo.Api projects and then right-click and select "Run Multiple Projects" to run BFF with the hosted client application together with the API backend.
+Select the Ladral.Todo.WebApp.Bff and Ladral.ToDo.Api projects and then right-click and select "Run Multiple Projects" to run BFF with the hosted client application together with the API backend.